tenchjames/frontend-nanodegree-arcade-game/README.md

 Level Up:

 Between levels, choose your avatar by pressing key 0, 1, 2, 3, or 4 based on list of avatars available.

+The game will start at level 1 automatically.
+If you die, you can start over by pressing space bar.